TSaouchi/DEVENV/README.md

 - Cygwin, MSYS or else for C/C++ compilor and debug
 - Keepass for passwords management
 - Python
 - ChatGPT and Claude : AI
+- For Windows to replace NVIDIA desktop manger > PowerToys

 ## VScode settings to change
 - Save delay to ``afterdelay`` delay time ``1ms``